-‘Behind the Green’ is all about giving you more insight into the places we feature.
-Our interviews reveal what happens behind the scenes, tells the stories of the people on the ground, exposes the challenges they face, as well as the communities they impact; essentially the bits you don’t usually hear.
+‘Behind the Green’ is about giving you more insight.
+Our interviews reveal what happens behind the scenes, it tells the stories of the people on the ground, exposes the challenges they face, as well as the communities they impact.
+Essentially the bits you don’t usually hear…

 Learn more about Fivelements Retreat here >

 Who started Fivelements and was it always an eco vision from the outset?